jjaimwork/DS-Scraping-and-EDA-/README.md

 # ds_salary_proj
-I am following along with his videos to properly have a feel on using and working with github, and data science.
+I am following along with Ken Jee's videos to properly have a feel on using and working with github, and data science.

 ## resources
 https://github.com/arapfaik/scraping-glassdoor-selenium